 Nike takes your athletic portfolio into account when sending you free stuff.
 For example, if you play soccer, it’ll send you soccer cleats.
 It’s fairly simple, but at the end of the day, it’ll take some work to continue helping in the program.
 As long as you use the products and have an in-depth knowledge of how the products affect your athletic performance, Nike will be happy to have you join its program.

-Reebok Product Testing
+21. Reebok Product Testing

-While shoes affect sales perhaps the most and are given out for testing, athletic clothing lines are given out as well.
-Fitness freaks and athletes are welcome, even if you just like taking a jog a few times per week.
+Reebok is one of Nike’s biggest competitors and it runs the same basic program as Nike with product testing.
+Fitness freaks and athletes alike are welcome, even if you just like taking a jog a few times per week.
 The cool thing about the program is that some of the freebies you get in exchange for feedback and reviews are unreleased free shoes and clothes, meaning you get to try them out first.